 Single Mothers’ Alliance v BC is a constitutional challenge against the Province of BC and the Legal Services Society for failing to provide adequate family law legal aid to women leaving abusive relationships.
-West Coast LEAF and BCPIAC are providing legal representation to Single Mothers’ Alliance BC and two individual women, Nicole Bell and A.B., whose safety, well-being, and relationships with their children have been jeopardized by a lack of family law legal aid.
+West Coast LEAF is providing legal representation to Single Mothers’ Alliance BC and two individual women, Nicole Bell and A.B., whose safety, well-being, and relationships with their children have been jeopardized by a lack of family law legal aid.

 The case, launched in April 2017, alleges that BC has a constitutional responsibility under the Charter of Rights and Freedoms to ensure access to the justice system for women who are fleeing violent relationships or facing ongoing abuse from ex-spouses.
 The plaintiffs will argue that BC’s legal aid system discriminates against women and children and violates their rights to life and security of the person by increasing their risk of exposure to violence and intense stress.

 What legal aid means for women and their families

 When women fleeing relationship violence can’t get a lawyer to represent them in their family law dispute, conflict with their abusive ex can be drawn out and intensified.
 Violence can escalate, endangering them and their children.
 They may even lose custody of their kids.